spectrocloud/librarium/content/docs/12.5-vertex/02-install-palette-vertex/20-install-on-kubernetes/20-vertex-helm-ref.md

 ## SSO

+You can configure Palette VerteX to use Single Sign-On (SSO) for user authentication.
+Configure the SSO parameters to enable SSO for Palette VerteX.
+You can also configure different SSO providers for each tenant post-install, check out the [SAML & SSO Setup](/user-management/saml-sso) documentation for additional guidance.

 To configure SSO, you must provide the following parameters.

 | **Parameters** | **Description** |  **Type** | **Default value** |